-If you changed the IP address, enter the IP address that you specified in Step 8.

-Your browser might display a security warning because of the self-signed certificate on the access point, which is expected behavior.
+When you enter the IP address that is assigned to the access point in the address field of your browser, a security warning might display because of the self-signed certificate on the device.
+This is expected behavior.
 You can proceed, or add an exception for the security warning.
-For more information, see What to do if you get a browser security warning on page 43.